omin23/Monitoring-The-Future-Analysis/README.md

 In this study, our central question is: **How does the quality and quantity of a person's social interactions determine their Political Leaning?** Here, we will use Data Analysis processes to explore and identify how indicators of loneliness suggest the political disposition of an adolescent.
 With the following results, we will develop a classification model that predicts the political leaning of an adolescent based on the overall state of the person's Social Network.

-## Workflow
-    1. Reseach symptoms of a lack of quality and healthy quality of social interation, ie. loneliness
-    2. Find questions that match up with the symptoms
-    3. Find the most important questions (variables) 3.1 Lasso Regularization
-    4. Build a classification model
-    5. Analyse the result

 ### The Columns
 In order to find appropriate variables for out analysis, we needed to find the right symptoms to look for in our data.
 Naturally, this led us to research the symptoms of loneliness.
 After finding some